Indigenous Sexual Futures

 Suggested Reading list coming soon...

-[DORIS] Indigenous Sexual Futures is produced by The Feast Center for Indigenous STBBI Research on the Ancestral Lands of the Mississauga and Haudenosaunee Nations within the lands protected by the Dish With One Spoon wampum.
+Indigenous Sexual Features is produced by The Feast Center for Indigenous STBBI Research on the ancestral lands of the Mississauga and Haudenosaunee Nations within the lands protected by the Dish with One Spoon wampum.
 We acknowledge the ancestors of this territory, and we also acknowledge the lands and territories of all our guests.

 The old woman with heart wide open welcomes me home.